KewbitXMR/haveno-app/README.md

 1. Download [Orbot on Google Play](https://play.google.com/store/apps/details?id=org.torproject.android) or [InviZible on Google Play](https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp).
    - Alternatively, download [InviZible on F-Droid](https://f-droid.org/packages/pan.alexander.tordnscrypt.stable/).
 2. Open the app of your choice and follow the on-screen instructions to activate it.
 Ensure that Tor is enabled and the VPN is activated.
-3. Configure the VPN relay to route your Haveno Plus app traffic through Tor.
+3. Configure the VPN relay to route your Haveno App app traffic through Tor.
 The app will not load if a VPN relay is not configured first, by design, for your security.

 ### Haveno Install Guide

-The Haveno Plus app is available as alpha pre-release builds for Android and Windows.
+The Haveno App app is available as alpha pre-release builds for Android and Windows.
 Download the app from the [Releases](https://github.com/KewbitXMR/haveno-app/releases) page.
 The desktop clients are designed to be user-friendly, with custom installers for quick setup.

-**Note:** Haveno Plus is currently configured to use the stagenet (a test network) for at least the next 2 months.
+**Note:** Haveno App is currently configured to use the stagenet (a test network) for at least the next 2 months.
 It is not intended for real-life trading.

 ## Setup Your Desktop or Server